fleetdm/fleet/handbook/engineering/README.md

 Pull requests may be routed through the oncall engineer for review.

-For PRs from the community, the community contact ([Kathy](https://github.com/ksatter)) will request review from the oncall.
-For all PRs to the Fleet documentation, the content editor ([Chris McGillicuddy](https://github.com/chris-mcgillicuddy)) will either merge (for typo fixes, when only documentation files are changed) or request a review from the current oncall (for changes to code samples, or to the meaning of the text).
+For PRs from the community, the community contact ([Kathy](https://github.com/ksatter)) will request review from the oncall. ([Kathy](https://github.com/ksatter))will review all PRs to the Fleet documentation, and she will either merge (for typo fixes, when only documentation files are changed) or request a review from the current oncall (for changes to code samples, or to the meaning of the text).

 In either case, if the oncall engineer has the knowledge and confidence to review, they should go ahead and do so.
 Otherwise, they should request a review from an engineer with the appropriate domain knowledge.
 It is the oncall engineer's responsibility to confirm that these PRs are moved forward (either by review with feedback or merge).